sage9705/pfocus/README.md

 # pfocus
-A Python GUI application built with PyQt5, designed to help users improve productivity using the Pomodoro technique.
+A Python GUI application built with Tkinter, designed to help users improve productivity using the Pomodoro technique.
 This timer alternates between work and break periods, aiding in focused work sessions.
 Perfect for boosting concentration and managing tasks efficiently.

 ## Features